poppinace/ldada/README.md

 2. LibLinear toolbox at: https://www.csie.ntu.edu.tw/~cjlin/liblinear/.
 Please remember to install it following the instruction on the website, especially for Windows and Ubuntun users.

 **Usage**
-1. choose your options in the paramInit.m function (e.g., setting opt.dataset to specify a dataset or opt.nclasstrain to specify the expermental protocol.
+1. choose your options in the paramInit.m function (e.g., setting opt.dataset to specify a dataset or opt.nclasstrain to specify the experimental protocol).
-2. run batchOfficeCaltech10.m/batchOffice.m/batchSatelliteScene5.m/batchMTFS3.m to reproduce the results of corresponding dataset.
+2. run batchOfficeCaltech10.m/batchOffice.m/batchSatelliteScene5.m/batchMTFS3.m to reproduce the results of a corresponding dataset.

 ### Citation